last updated 03/17/15

 29. What if I want to bring a non-hunting guest?

-Non-hunting guests can be brought for a cost of $250, which will cover their meals and lodging.
+Non-hunting guests can be brought for a cost of $250, which will cover their meals and lodging for a 3 day hunt.
 Non-hunting guests must be booked in advance.

 30. About Gratuity